Borregaard: Borregaard ChemCell

 Borregaard ChemCell is a producer of advanced speciality cellulose based on softwood, Spruce.
 Borregaards has a Cellulose plant in Sarpsborg, Norway.
 2002 brought Borregaard an additional ChemCell plant in Solothurn, Switzerland.
 This plant was closed 2008.

 Customers are manufacturers of cellulose derivatives, such as cellulose ethers and esters, acetate cellulose and micro-crystalline cellulose.
 Borregaard ChemCell also produces cellulose for textile fibres, plastic products and a variety of paper qualities.

-Borregaard's plant in Norway was erected in 1891, The Swiss plant, former Atisholz started production as early as 1884.
+Borregaard's plant in Norway was erected in 1891.
+The Swiss plant, formerly Atisholz, started production as early as 1884.

-Both plant utilizes a calcium sulphite based digesting proses which gives high viscosity cellulose with high purity.
+Both plants utilize a calcium sulphite based digesting proses which gives high viscosity cellulose with high purity.